mmnowak/tarot-quiz/README.md

 * The Quiz was created following [the tutorial by James Q Quick](https://www.youtube.com/watch?v=DFhmNLKwwGw)

 * The timer was created following [the tutorial from Daily Dev Tips](https://daily-dev-tips.com/posts/vanilla-javascript-timer/?utm_content=cmp-true)

+* The email.js file was created from the [EmailJS API documentation](https://www.emailjs.com/)

 ### Content